ropensci/roweb3/content/blog/2022-12-16-ropensci-news-digest-december-2022/index.md

 ### What is a reproducible example for package development problems?

-You might have heard of the reprex package, which we'd recommend using.
+You might have heard of the [reprex](https://reprex.tidyverse.org/) package, which we'd recommend using.
 However, it's not necessarily adapted to _package development problems_.
 To illustrate a problem you are having when developing a package, a reproducible example might consist in

 * Creating an empty package, potentially with [`usethis::create_package()`](https://usethis.r-lib.org/reference/create_package.html);
-* Adding as little elements as possible to it until you can illustrate the problem you have;
+* Adding as few elements as possible to it until you can illustrate the problem you have;
 * Sharing it on a public platform (or a platform accessible to your target helper), potentially on GitHub with [`usethis::use_github()`](https://usethis.r-lib.org/reference/use_github.html);
 * Optionally, adding GitHub Actions workflows to it to have a log to show.
 See [`usethis::use_github_actions()`](https://usethis.r-lib.org/reference/github_actions.html).